santabasnet/Word-Completion-in-Clojure/README.md

 # Word-Completion-in-Clojure
 A dictionary based word auto completion using n-gram analysis in Clojure.
 This work demonstrates an auto-completion of a word while typing.
 It is the teaching/learning outcome among developers in a work place.
 -----
+### Problem:
+Given the set of words in the dictionary [composed from the list of N words], we want to suggest/predict the most likely word after providing some characters input from the keyboard.
+For more details, please click [here](Problem_1-%20String%20similarity%20for%20auto%20complete%20suggestion..pdf).

 #### Summary of Discussion.
 (document as vector of inverted index.)